Morris Steggerda

-Morris Steggerda (September 1, 1900 − March 15, 1950) was an American physical anthropologist.
-He worked primarily on Central American and Caribbean populations.
+Morris Steggerda (September 1, 1900 – March 15, 1950) was an American physical anthropologist, who served as assistant professor of zoology at Smith College (1928-1930) and professor of anthropology at Hartford Seminary Foundation (1944–1950).
+Between professorships, Steggerda worked closely with Charles Davenport, a biologist and eugenicist, during his time at the Carnegie Institution of Washington at Cold Spring Harbor Laboratory.
+He worked primarily on Central American and Caribbean Black and native populations.

 Life and career

 Steggerda was born in Holland, Michigan, the son of Sena (Ter Vree) and John Steggerda.
 He was of Dutch descent.
-He received an A.B. from Hope College in 1922, and an A.M. and Ph.D from the Department of Zoology of the University of Illinois, in 1923 and 1928 respectively.
-His first academic position was as assistant professor of zoology at Smith College (1928–30), but most of his career was spent as an investigator with the Carnegie Institution for Science at Cold Spring Harbor, New York (1930–44).
-From then until his death of a heart attack on March 15, 1950, he was professor of Anthropology at Hartford Seminary Foundation in Connecticut.
+He received an A.B. from Hope College in 1922, and an A.M. and Ph.D. from the Department of Zoology of the University of Illinois, in 1923 and 1928 respectively.
+He met his wife, Inez Steggerda, in 1928 while teaching at Smith College (1928–30), but most of his career was spent as an investigator with the Carnegie Institution for Science at Cold Spring Harbor, New York (1930–44).
+From then until his death of a heart attack on March 15, 1950, he was professor of anthropology at Hartford Seminary Foundation in Connecticut.

-He was an honorary member of the American Eugenics Society, and a council member of the American Anthropological Association.
-He was a founding member of the American Association of Physical Anthropologists in 1930, and subsequently served on its Executive Committee and as its vice president.
+He was a member of many scientific organizations including the American Zoological Society, the American Society of Naturalists, and the Eugenics Research Association, as well as an honorary member of the Eugenics Society.
+He was also a council member of the American Anthropological Association.
+He was a founding member of the American Association of Physical Anthropologists in 1930, and subsequently served on its executive committee and as its vice president.